The Origin of the Orbital Parameter Distribution of Merging Halos: Discussion

 \section{Discussion}

 We have described a simple model for the joint distribution function of the orbital velocities, $(V_\mathrm{r},V_\theta)$, of merging dark matter halo pairs.
-Our model considers a dark matter halo perturber, embedded within a background of secondary halos with velocities as predicted by linear perturbation theory, and assuming a Gaussian distribution of pairwise velocities for the background halos\footnote{This assumption of Gaussianity could be relaxed, for example using the distribution functions found by \cite{cuesta-lazaro_towards_2020}, although the improved precision in the characterization of the background halo velocity distribution may not be warranted given the other approximations made in our model.}.
+Our model considers a dark matter halo perturber, described by a Keplerian potential, embedded within a background of secondary halos with velocities as predicted by linear perturbation theory, and assuming a Gaussian distribution of pairwise velocities for the background halos\footnote{This assumption of Gaussianity could be relaxed, for example using the distribution functions found by \cite{cuesta-lazaro_towards_2020}, although the improved precision in the characterization of the background halo velocity distribution may not be warranted given the other approximations made in our model.}.
 By considering secondary halos on orbits in the ``loss cone'' of the primary halo we derive the distribution of merging velocities.
 Despite its simplicity, and the fact that halo merging occurs far into the non-linear regime of structure formation, our model predictions are in excellent qualitative, and reasonable quantitative agreement with distributions measured from N-body simulations \citep{li_orbital_2020}.
+Our model, coupled with a description of the density profile of the inflowing stream of matter onto a primary halo, also produces good agreement with measurements of halo merger rates (see Appendix~\ref{sec:mergerRates}).